google/comprehensive-rust/src/memory-management/manual.md

 Memory is leaked if the function returns early between `malloc` and `free`: the pointer is lost and we cannot deallocate the memory.
+Worse, freeing the pointer twice, or accessing a freed pointer can lead to exploitable security vulnerabilities.